xXOompaLoompaXx/Binder/README.md

-# Band_Tinder
+# Binder
-## About Band Tinder
+## About Binder
-Band Tinder is a social platform where musicians and music enthusiasts can meet each other by forming bands in a way that is fun and interactive, inspired by how Tinder works.
+Binder is a social platform where musicians and music enthusiasts can meet each other by forming bands in a way that is fun and interactive, inspired by how Tinder works.

 First the user creates a profile on the register page, where the user can specify what genre, instrument and proficiency they have.
 They can then login in and start exploring the app.